Anna resided in Lisbon, Portugal for two years, married a Lisbonite, and calls the picturesque city her second home (after NYC).

 Admission price: €2.70

-Check out Lisbon from Miradouro de São Pedro de Alcântara
+Check out Lisbon From Miradouro de São Pedro de Alcântara

 Miradouro de São Pedro de Alcântara is a garden-terrace in Bairro Alto overlooking the city.
 This is my favorite panoramic view of Lisboa!

-Explore Lisbon in on Tram 28
+Explore Lisbon on Tram 28

 Explore the city in a vintage tram with this hop-on, hop-off tram making over 30 stops past the top attractions.
 Its starting point is in downtown in Praça Martim Moniz and the route ends in Campo de Ourique.
 A word of caution: Be really on guard for pickpockets!
 Also the tram tends to get very crowded but it's worth getting on.
 You can also take a vintage tram to Belem and if you get on at Figueira Square, you'll be sure to get a seat.

 Have an Ice Cream at Santini's Ice Cream Shop

 You can’t miss this popular ice cream shop when in Baixa’s Baixa-Chiado area.
 The shop just opened in 2010 but its been popular with Lisbonites since 1949 in Cascais.
 They have dozens of interesting flavors such as fig, passion fruit, and even various cheeses!
 They allow you to get two flavors even with the smallest cup size, the “copo pequeno”.

 Address: Rua do Carmo, 9